-Blue Cash Preferred® Card from American Express Review: 6% Cash Back at US Supermarkets ($6,000/Year), Welcome Offer, New Disney Streaming and Equinox Benefits
+Blue Cash Preferred® Card from American Express Review: 6% Cash Back at US Supermarkets ($6,000/Year), $84 Disney Bundle Credit

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone.

-Added details about new Equinox+ membership benefit.
-Disney streaming bundle credit worth $7 a month ($84 annually).
-Must enroll for both.
+Update: Equinox benefit ending 10/31.
+Disney streaming bundle credit worth $7 a month ($84 annually) is staying.
+Must still enroll first.
 See full details below.

-The Blue Cash Preferred® Card from American Express has been in heavy rotation recently: 6% cash back at US stand-alone supermarkets on up to $6,000 per year in purchases.
+The Blue Cash Preferred® Card from American Express is one of my longtime keeper cards even with an annual fee.
+The headline feature is 6% cash back at US stand-alone supermarkets on up to $6,000 per year in purchases, but I also use it for 6% cash back on all my streaming subscriptions.
 The welcome offer is also currently very generous.
 If you spend $100 a week at supermarkets, that alone will earn you over $300 a year in rewards.
 The highlights:

 • 0% Intro APR on purchases and balance transfers for 12 months from the date of account opening.
-After that, your APR will be a variable APR of 19.24% to 29.99%.
-Variable APRs will not exceed 29.99%.
+After that, your APR will be a variable APR of 18.49% – 29.49%.

-• Cash Back rewards can be redeemed as either a statement credit through the American Express website or at Amazon.com checkout.
+• Cash Back (Reward Dollars) can be redeemed as either a statement credit or at Amazon.com checkout.

 • $0 intro annual fee for the first year, then $95.
 (See Rates and Fees)